KostaPapa/AIGtask/README.md

 $ pip install -r /path/to/requirements.txt
 ```

-When you are done working on the project, you may deactivate virtualenv.
+When done working on the project, you may deactivate virtualenv.
 ```
 $ deactivate aig_task
 ```